fasalu007/-Image-classification-using-Pytorch-with-simple-CNN/README.md

 # Image-classification-using-Pytorch-with-simple-CNN
-It is a simple image classification model build up using PyTorch, It is a fully featured framework for building deep learning models, which is a type of machine learning that's commonly used in applications like image recognition and language processing.
+It is a simple image classification model build up using PyTorch, which is a fully featured framework for building deep learning models, and it is a type of machine learning that's commonly used in applications like image recognition and language processing.
+Medicinal plants were used in this illustration.
+There are two separate folders for training and testing.
+The training folder contains 80% of both classes and the rest 20% is used for testing.